graviton57/Weather/README.md

 Weather Android App using apixu API https://www.apixu.com

-List of cities and flags from http://www.geonames.org

 Icon weather set made by apixu from https://www.apixu.com/api.aspx

+Searching cities is supported by more than 200 languages.

+List of cities and flags from http://www.geonames.org .

 Main Activity|Detail Activity | Detail list
 -------------|----------------- | -------------